Thursday, May 16, 2019

 • The earliest trace of man-made glass in Eastern Mesopotamia and Egypt dates back to around 3500 BC (or 2500 BC, depending on the source).
 At that time, black volcanic glass was apparently wrought and used to make weapons, amulets, and decorative objects, probably mostly used in rituals.

-• 1550 BC - Ancient Egypt started its production of glass for various purposes, but not necessarily as a vessel for wine (or maybe wine glass and decanter-like style of tools, who knows).
-They instead used amphorae, sealed with leather or clothes (clay and wax were maybe also used at that time), for the fermentation, storage, and transportation of the wine.
+• 1550 BC—Ancient Egypt started producing glass for various purposes, but not necessarily as a vessel for wine (or maybe wine glasses and decanter-like style of tools, who knows).
+They instead used amphorae, sealed with leather or clothes (clay may have also been occasionally used at that time), for the fermentation, storage, and transportation of the wine.
 The wine was kept in clay/pottery amphoras or jars of various sizes and shapes, and wine was served in clay/pottery mugs.

-• 1400 BC - The discovery of faience accelerated the evolution of glass, and by the mid-1400 BC, glass production was firmly established and further developed in Egypt, yet it remained a costly material, only accessible to the royals and the nobles or the rich merchants at the time.
+• 1400 BC—The discovery of faience accelerated the evolution of glass, and by the mid-1400 BC, glass production was firmly established and further developed in Egypt.
+Yet it remained a costly material, only accessible to the royals, nobles, and rich merchants at the time.
 Clay/pottery amphoras or jars and mugs were the norms.

 • Before the late 1500s, glass was fragile, expensive, and difficult to manufacture as the bottles and other vessels were hand-blown.
 Aside from leather, clothes, clay, wax, or even porcelain, glass stoppers were also in use but not favored as a prime choice as each had to be created individually to perfectly seal their corresponding hand-blown bottle/vessel, which was a delicate and painful process.
 Moreover, if stuck inside the neck of the bottle, the glass stopper could easily break or break the neck of the bottle while being removed.